-The Compliance Unit ("CU") is the department that is responsible for overseeing compliance with the regulations set out in the Criminal Risk Prevention Model and the Prevention of Competition Law Risk Model.
+The Compliance Unit ("CU") is the department that is responsible for overseeing compliance with the regulations set out in the Criminal Risk Prevention Model (the "CRP Model") and the Prevention of Competition Law Risk Model (the "PCLR Model").

-The Committee is responsible for overseeing the composition, powers and performance of the Company's CU, and to that end: i) ensuring its independence; ii) proposing the selection, appointment, payment and dismissal of the unit's head; iii) receiving regular information on its activities; iv) approving its annual budget and working plan and overseeing their implementation; and v) checking that senior management takes account of the conclusions and recommendations contained in its reports.
+The Committee is responsible for overseeing the composition, powers and performance of the Company's CU, and to that end: i) ensuring its independence; ii) proposing the election, appointment, payment and dismissal of the unit's head; iii) receiving regular information on its activities; iv) approving its annual budget and working plan and overseeing their implementation; and v) checking that senior management takes account of the conclusions and recommendations contained in its reports.